wiggapony0925/My-DotFiles/README.md

 # My-DotFiles
 # My Dotfiles

+**do not use my settings without knowing what are the results to these, DONT USE BLINDLY**

 This repository contains my personal dotfiles for configuring various tools and applications on my system.

 ## Installation